-Because worker exposures can be controlled by PPE, no unreasonable risks to the general population or environment were identified, and there are no expected exposures to consumers, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.
+Because no unreasonable risks to the general population or environment were identified, and there are no expected consumer exposures, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.

-/s/
+02/28/19 /s/

-Date:
+Date: Jeffery T. Morris, Director

-Jeffery T. Morris, Director Office of Pollution Prevention and Toxics
+Office of Pollution Prevention and Toxics